TRSL defined benefit plan

 To view historical rates for TRSL's Defined Benefit Plan, click the link below:

 TRSL Defined Benefit Plan Contribution Rates from 1936-Present

 Optional Retirement Plan (ORP)

 An ORP account is owned by the participant, who contributes 8.0% of salary (less a 0.05% TRSL administrative fee).
 Prior to FY 2014-15, employers contributed the equivalent of the defined benefit normal cost, which changes annually (see above).
 Beginning in FY 2014-15, higher education boards are authorized to set the contribution amount, which cannot be less than the equivalent of the defined benefit normal cost.
+Effective for FY 2018-19 and thereafter, the employer contribution cannot be less than 6.2%.
 These contributions—the net employee contribution of 7.95% plus the "transfer amount" of the employer contribution—are transferred to the ORP carrier selected by the employee.

 ORP Contribution Rates from FY 1990-91 to FY 2013-14